makeri89/distributed-systems/README.md

 docker compose up influxdb
 ```

 Then go to [http://localhost:8086](http://localhost:8086) to complete the InfluxDB setup.
 During the setup, an admin token is created.
 Copy the value of that to yourself.
 You will also have to define the organization name, that can be anything.
 Also create a new bucket (not the default bucket created on startup) and name something like `temperatures`.

-Next you can kill the running docker compose.
+Next, you can kill the running docker compose.

 Next run